 What can you do day-to-day?

 The best thing you can do to reduce the risk or damage to your clean natural stone tiles is to wipe any spills up quickly and sweep with a soft broom or brush every day.
 By doing this routinely, you prevent the build-up or dirt that could cause staining and crumbs which could scratch them, or become stuck to grouting.
 If grout does become dirty, don’t hesitate to use a smaller soft brush, like a toothbrush to remove the dirt.

 What can you do once a week?

-Mopping your stone tiles weekly with water and gentle neutral cleaner at a ration 2 or 3 capfuls per bucket of water is an excellent way to ensure that dirt which has begun to build up can be removed.
-Using general supermarket cleaners will strip the sealer from the surface so using a cleaner formulated to work along side your sealer will help protect your tiles for longer and actually enhance the surface of your stone.
-Simply wash the surface of your stone and leave to dry naturally.
+Mopping your stone tiles weekly with clean water and gentle neutral cleaner at a ration 2 or 3 capfuls per bucket of warm water is an excellent way to ensure that dirt which has begun to build up can be removed.
+Using general supermarket cleaners will strip the sealer from the surface so using a cleaner formulated to work along side your sealer will help protect your floor tiles for longer and actually enhance the surface of your stone.
+Simply wash the surface of your stone with a clean cloth, and leave it in order to dry the flooring naturally.